June 22, 2020

 Despite its particular challenges, the history of Plymouth Colony is an absolutely vital aspect of the American founding.
 We ought to treat it as such.

 It is the essential, central component of the story of American liberty.

 After more than six months of criticism from historians, The New York Times has very slightly revised part of The 1619 Project.
 It's a start, but we hope they will do more.

 March 10, 2020

 The New York Times' 1619 Project claims to “recast all of American history.”
 Why won't its writers discuss with historians?

 Nikole Hannah-Jones ought to step up, be courageous, and debate the historians with whom she disagrees, argues Peter Wood in a recent essay.

 February 20, 2020

-Robert Cherry and Phil Magness join Peter W. Wood to discuss the 1619 Project, what it means for the 1776 project, and what it gets so wrong about the Nation's founding.
+Robert Cherry and Phil Magness join Peter W. Wood to discuss The 1619 Project, including its dubious portrayal of the economics of American slavery.